soccermetrics/soccermetrics-client-py/docs/source/index.rst

 Support and Development
 =======================

-All development occurs at `Github <https://github.com/soccermetrics/soccermetrics-client-py/>`_.
+All development occurs at `GitHub <https://github.com/soccermetrics/soccermetrics-client-py/>`_.
 To checkout the source:

 .. sourcecode:: bash